idaholab/moose/framework/doc/content/syntax/NodalKernels/index.md

 Nodal kernels are used to solve equations that strictly belong on a node.
 Some examples include:

-- solving ordinary differential equations at every nodes.
+- solving ordinary differential equations at every node.
 The following `NodalKernels` were implemented for that purpose:
   - [ConstantRate.md]
   - [TimeDerivativeNodalKernel.md]
   - [UserForcingFunctionNodalKernel.md]